Alert: Winter cold spells can lead to extra dry skin

 When should you turn on a humidifier to hydrate your skin?

-Each year people in the USA conduct Internet searches on Google for the term “humidifier” [see chart below].
+Each year people in the USA conduct Internet searches for the term “humidifier”.
 These searches are seasonal in nature and coincide with the drying trends in the weather that impact indoor air.
 Internet searches for “humidifier” are also seasonally correlated with searches for “dry skin”, which makes sense because people use humidifiers to deal with dry skin and other conditions related to dry indoor air.
-Depending on your situation, you can decide to turn on your humidifier when:

 Treat dry skin to reduce proinflammatory cytokines contributing to age-related diseases